HrushikeshDharmadhikari/HrushikeshDharmadhikari/README.md

 - 👋 Hi, I’m @HrushikeshDharmadhikari
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Game Dev
+- 🌱 I’m currently learning shell implementation in C
-- 📫 How to reach hrushiracer@gmail.com
+- 📫 How to reach: hrushiracer@gmail.com

 <!---
 HrushikeshDharmadhikari/HrushikeshDharmadhikari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.